locationtech/jts/web/docs/developer/index.md

 **Figure 9-1 – Before and After Noding**

-A simple trick for noding a group of LineStrings is to union them together.
-It turns out  that the unioning process will node the LineStrings for us.
-For example, the following  code will node a collection of LineStrings:
+A simple trick for noding a group of `LineStrings` is to union them together.
+It turns out  that the unioning process will node the `LineStrings` for us.
+For example, the following  code will node a collection of `LineStrings`:

 ```java
 Collection lineStrings = . . .